raulneto/marvel-app/README.md

 ## Features

-* Retrieving and list all the comics caching every request;
+* Retrieving and list all the comics and caching every request;
 * Pagination;
 * Search comics by Character;
 * Upvoting favourites comics.
 The favourites comics are been storage in localStorage;